Stablecoin Accounting Treatment: Cash, Financial Asset, or Intangible? (2026)

 - Disclose the judgement and the basis; expect auditor focus.

-Wag3s Ledger classifies each stablecoin per its contractual structure — financial-instrument, crypto-asset, or a documented cash-equivalent judgement — keeps the supporting rationale on the audit trail, and presents it correctly on the balance sheet rather than defaulting it to cash.
+Wag3s Ledger classifies each stablecoin by its contractual structure — financial instrument, crypto-asset, or a documented cash-equivalent judgement — keeps the supporting rationale on the audit trail, and presents it on the balance sheet on that basis rather than defaulting it to cash.
+The classification itself, and any cash-equivalent conclusion, is an entity judgement to confirm with your auditor; Ledger records the basis and the figures that support it.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading